-It's common for images to require external artifacts.
-In most cases you will want to add files into the image and use them at the image build process.
+It's common for images to require external artifacts like jar files, installers, etc. In most cases you will want to add files into the image and use them during image build process.

 Artifacts section is meant exactly for this.
 Cekit will automatically fetch any artifacts specified in this section and check their consistency by computing checksum of the downloaded file and comparing it with the desired value.
-The output name for downloaded resources will match the name attribute, which defaults to the base name of the file/URL.
-Artifact locations may be specified as urls, paths or git references.
+Currently supported algorithms are: md5, sha1 and sha256.
+If no algorithm is provided, artifact will be fetched every time.